department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/military-sexual-trauma.md

 	 <h4 class="usa-alert-title">Are you in crisis? <a id="crisis-expander-link">You have options.</a></h4>
 	<div id="crisis-expander-content" class="expander-content expander-content-closed">
 	  <div class="expander-content-inner usa-alert-text">
-	    <p>Whatever you're struggling with—chronic pain, anxiety, depression, trouble sleeping, anger, or even homelessness—we can support you.
+	    <p>Whatever you’re struggling with—chronic pain, anxiety, depression, trouble sleeping, anger, or even homelessness—we can support you.
 Our Veterans Crisis Line is confidential (private), free, and available 24/7.</p>
 	    <p><strong>To connect with a Veterans Crisis Line responder any time day or night:</strong></p>
 	    <ul>
 	  	  <li>Call <a href="tel:+1-800-273-8255">1-800-273-8255</a>, then press 1.</li>